isomerpages/nrf-ctrlshift/_about/About Us.md

         </div>
                     <div class="col-sm-6">
             <div class="text-left pb-1">
-                                    <p style="font-size: 24px; font-weight: 900" class="subtitle-main subtitle-top">Who says Science, Tech, and Engineering has to be boring?
+                                    <p class="subtitle-main subtitle-top">Who says Science, Tech, and Engineering has to be boring?
 Prepare to have your perspective shifted as we shatter your stereotypes and show you a new perspective of STE like never before!</p>
             </div>
         </div>
                     </div>